Squirrel

 Lightweight & Budget

 As cheap and geeky as it can be to use older DSLRs for up close squirrel photography, it's certainly not an easy or pleasant experience.
 My mission here was to find a cheap and light system that was also powerful and highly capable.
 Up until very recently, this combination of features would have been hard to find.
-For less than €800 and 800g, the camera and lens combination that took the below photo feels a bit like a miracle.
+Now, for less than €800 (second hand, otherwise less than €1000) and 800g, you can get a camera and lens combination that takes images like this...

-The75mm f/.2 AF APS-C Sirui lens is only €380 brand new!
-That gets you a 113mm f/1.8 full frame equivalent, which is a really good sweet spot for this kind of photography, and its 69cm close focus also means you can get just the squirrel's face and hands in frame if you want to.
-Combining its decent AF speed with the Sony ZV-E10's animal eye-AF, silent shutter and decent burst speed makes it feel like a mini Sony A9 + Samyang AF 135mm f/1.8, while costing and weighing half as much.
+The star here is the Sirui 75mm f/.2 AF APS-C lens, which costs only €356 brand new!
+That gets you a 113mm f/1.8 full frame equivalent, with a 69cm minimum focus distance.
+Combining its decent AF speed with the Sony ZV-E10's animal eye-AF, silent shutter and decent burst speed makes it feel like a mini Sony A9, while costing and weighing less than half as much.
 That's just insane!
-Although you lose in-body image stabilization, and an optical viewfinder (which I don't really need for this photography anyway), you do gain a fully articulated rear screen, meaning that low angle portrait shots are now possible too.
+Although you lose in-body image stabilization, and a viewfinder, I don't really need those for friendly wildlife and Bokeh Panos anyway.
+You do gain a fully articulated rear screen, though, so low angle portrait images are now easy to line up.